 Italian cuisine relies heavily on anchovies, but don't worry if they're not your favorites: the fillets add a lovely savory depth (known as "umami") to the recipe, but you won't taste them as such.

-Blanching the broccoli spears before assembling it into this dish helps the broccoli retain its bright green color during the sautéing stage.
+Blanching the broccoli spears help them retain their bright green color during the sauté stage.
 If you prefer not to do this extra step, plan on an extra 5 minutes or so to cook the broccoli.
-There are just a few ingredients here, but the combination of flavors is very nice.
-Italian cuisine relies heavily on anchovies - but for all of you anchovy haters, we guarantee you won't know they're in this dish!

 Bring a large pot of water to a boil over high heat and add 1 tablespoon of salt.
 Blanch the broccoli for 3 minutes, then drain and plunge the broccoli into a bowl of ice and water to stop the cooking process and set its bright color.
 When the broccoli is cool, drain thoroughly and set aside.
 This step can be done several hours ahead of serving.